THRIVE Cultivating Safe Teams ACTION (Pilot) Program

 THRIVE Cultivating Safe Teams ACTION

 In response to our 2024 stakeholder feedback, AVA is delighted to introduce the THRIVE Cultivating Safe Teams ACTION Pilot Program.
 This initiative is a practical workplace wellbeing program to support veterinary change champions implement a successful psychosocial hazard management system.
-The program includes an online, live and interactive short course, a facilitated psychosocial hazards assessment in the workplace and one on one coaching from organisational psychologists for participants to address issues specific to their workplaces.
+The program includes an online, live and interactive short course, a facilitated psychosocial hazards assessment in the workplace and one on one coaching from organisational psychologists from the OPUS Centre, for participants to address issues specific to their workplaces.

 CST ACTION builds on the AWARE program delivering 6 months of support, 6 monthly webinars, 12 e-learning modules, online tools and resource links to help change champions in the veterinary industry make work a SAFE place to be, as well as a GREAT place to be.